Risk-Sensitive Diffusion: Robustly Optimizing Diffusion Models with Noisy Samples: Experiments

-With the above theorem, we can find an appropriate risk-sensitive SDE for the noisy samples that are produced by a non-Gaussian noise, though their coefficients $\mathbf{v}(\mathbf{r}, t)$ might have a rather complicated form.
-In Example~\ref{box: example of ve sde}, we derive the risk-sensitive VE~SDE for a Cauchy perturbation~\citep{Walck:1996cca}.
-The derivation details are in Appendix~\ref{appendix:cauchy application}.

-\parag{Experiment on Cauchy-corrupted samples.} With heavy tails, Cauchy distributions can usually distort a clean sample far away, exhibiting a distinct behavior from Gaussian noises.
-Fig.~\ref{fig: Cauchy exp} shows an experiment where risk-sensitive VE SDE a Gaussian-mixture data as in Fig.~\ref{subfig: training data} but with Cauchy noises corrupting samples.
+\paragraph{Risk-sensitive VE SDE under Gauchy perturbation.} With heavy tails, Cauchy distributions can usually distort a clean sample far away, exhibiting a distinct behavior from Gaussian noises.
+Fig.~\ref{fig: Cauchy exp} shows an experiment on a Gaussian-mixture data (Fig.~\ref{subfig: training data}), but with Cauchy noises corrupting samples.
 While risk-sensitive SDE cannot achieve \textit{perturbation stability} in this case, our model still nicely recovers the distribution of clean samples and is robust to outliers (Fig.~\ref{subfig: Cauchy risk}).
 In contrast, the generated distributions of both standard (Fig.~\ref{subfig: Cauchy normal}) and conditional models (Fig.~\ref{subfig: Cauchy cond}) are seriously biased by outliers.
-This experiment highlights the flexibility of risk-sensitive SDEs and indicates that \textit{risk-sensitive SDE} can still be very effective under \textit{minimally unstability}.
+This experiment highlights the flexibility of risk-sensitive SDEs and indicates that it can still be very effective under \textit{minimally instability}.